-Ink drying:
+Ink drying

-For multicolour jobs we recommend to print with sufficient time between the colours so that the ink can properly dry.
-Temperature settings in the drying ovens have to be adjusted in line with the instructions of the ink supplier.
+For multicolour jobs, allow sufficient time between print colours so that the ink can properly dry.
+Temperature settings in the drying ovens should be adjusted in line with the instructions of the ink supplier.

 If the drying temperature in the oven is too high, the ink may: